osohq/oso-nest-doc-mgmt/README.md

 ```

 The authorization function passes the "actor", "action", and "resource" to the
-oso rules engine for authorization and throws an exception if not authorized.
+Oso rules engine for authorization and throws an exception if not authorized.
 It resolves the actor (User or Guest) from the request, the action ("read")
 from the argument to the `@Authorize('read')` decorator, and is passed the
 resource (a specific Document object) by the caller.